 Earnings and Revenue History

-Growing Profit Margin: AAP is currently unprofitable.
+Growing Profit Margin: AAP became profitable in the past.

 Past Earnings Growth Analysis